 12. The Serious and Organised Crime Partnership led by Hampshire Constabulary complements the work of these partnerships and connects with regional and national efforts to disrupt the business model of organised crime and to seize the proceeds.
-Criminal groups and networks have become increasingly agile and sophisticated across an increasing range of criminal activity, and in the use of exploitative tactics, including through digital channels.
-The local collaboration involves intelligence gathering, analysis and sharing between partners, and the recent establishment of dedicated county lines police teams working closely with Children's Services and other partners.
+Criminal groups and networks have become increasingly agile and sophisticated in their range and connection of activities and in the use of exploitative tactics, including digital.
+The local collaboration involves partner intelligence gathering, analysis and sharing, and the recent establishment of dedicated county lines police teams working closely with Children's Services and other partners.